walquis/codelab-example/site/codelabs/git-basics.md

 ```

 #### LAB 2.2.2 - `git rebase -i`
-Demonstrate squashing the sample repo's last 3 commits.
+**Instruction**: Demonstrate squashing the sample repo's last 3 commits.
 Discuss the caveats of altering already-pushed commits.

 **Objective**: Use `git rebase -i` from the command line to squash all commits down to two.